Bus depots of MTA Regional Bus Operations: Routes

-LaGuardia Depot
+LaGuardia Depot (MTA Bus)

 LaGuardia Depot is located on a two-block long structure (85-01 24th Avenue) bound by 85th and 87th Street, and 23rd and 24th Avenues in the East Elmhurst & Jackson Heights neighborhoods near LaGuardia Airport (40.766176°N 73.883474°W).
 The depot was opened on January 15, 1954, is owned by GTJ Reit Inc, and was operated by Triboro Coach Corporation before being leased to the City of New York and operated by MTA Bus Company on February 20, 2006, for a period of 21 years.
 In 1989, a methanol fuel station was installed at the facility for six General Motors-built RTS methanol buses.
 It was later used in the early 1990s to fuel an NYCT demonstration bus from the Casey Stengel Depot and three new Triboro-operated RTS buses fitted with special Detroit Diesel Series 92 engines.
 Beginning in 1994, the facility dispatched compressed natural gas (CNG) buses in addition to its diesel fleet.
 The depot was decommissioned from CNG operations in 2006 due to not meeting the MTA's safety and environmental standards.
 On April 10, 2006, while workers from KeySpan were removing CNG from tanks and a private contractor was conducting construction near the depot, a gas compressor station exploded leading to a large fire at the depot.
 One bus was destroyed and 12 were damaged.
-Work to modify this depot to accommodate articulated buses was completed in the 2010s, with the Q53 converted to articulated buses as of January 2017, and the Q70 being converted to articulated buses in June 2020.
+Work to modify this depot to accommodate articulated buses was completed in the 2010s, with the Q53 converted in October 2017 and the Q70 in June 2020.